simondlevy/SUEAP/README.md

 ## Python version

 This [repository](https://github.com/simondlevy/nsga2) has a Python version of NSGA-II.
-It currently does not support parallel execution.